khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 What would this require?
 A complete understanding of everything that shaped me -- all my life experiences leading to this moment, how they were absorbed through my biology into my current mental state.
 Or alternatively, a way to directly read my internal neural weights and predict from there.

 Either way, predicting my preference for world state ordering requires a model of _me_.
 But that's not what LLMs are.
-LLMs are trained on massive datasets of human behavior -- they're models of _humans in general_, not models of specific individuals.
+LLMs are trained on massive datasets of human behavior -- they're models of _humans in aggregate_, not models of specific individuals.
 An LLM can only be aligned with me insofar as I happen to align with the aggregate patterns in its training data.

 ## The Average Human Has One Testicle